 Tijara Jain Temple Rajasthan

 Tijara Jain Temple is one of the famous Ancient Jain temples dedicated to "Shri 1008 Lord Chandraprabhu'' situtated in hill town Tijara of Alwar District, Rajasthan, India.
-It is also known as 'Digambar Jain Atishaya Kshetra Dehra' Tijara in Rajasthan at a distance of 55km from Alwar and around 110km from Delhi.
+It is also known as 'Digambar Jain Atishaya Kshetra Dehra' Tijara in Rajasthan situated at a distance of 55km from Alwar and around 110km from Delhi.

 Tijara Jain Temple in Rajasthan